whosawme/wikinav/README.md

 # WikiNav
 Because going down the rabbit hole isnt linear.
 Tool for navigating Wikipedia and plotting your page visits.
-Pull the repo locally or test it out at https://Wikinav.com
+Pull the repo locally or test it out at https://wikinav.com

 ## Overview

-This React application provides an interactive visualization of Wikipedia page navigation, allowing users to explore Wikipedia content through an intuitive tree-like interface.
-The app lets you:
-- Load Wikipedia pages by URL
+- Search Wikipedia pages by terms or URL
-- Navigate through a visual graph of connected pages
+- Navigate through a visual graph of your visits
 - Zoom and pan the navigation graph
 - View Wikipedia content in real-time